godiagonal/elasto-js/demo/README.md

-# Documentation
+# Demo

-This is where your documentation lives.
-All public APIs must be documented!
-It is also a good idea to write a Getting Started guide, a FAQ, a style guide, and plenty of sample code.
+This is a demo project intended to display implementation examples of Elasto.js.
+Download the source package or visit `https://godiagonal.github.com/elasto-js` to try the demo.

+Note: It's a good idea to override elasto.css styles in a custom css file to avoid loss of data when updating to a new version of the library.
+See `demo/css/elasto-custom.css` for an example on how to do this.